DocsCheck & OISC / IAA Compliance

 - Provide any service that constitutes regulated advice

-Using DocsCheck within the OISC Code of Standards
+Using DocsCheck within the OISC / IAA Code of Standards

-OISC-regulated advisers must ensure that their use of any technology tool is consistent with the OISC Code of Standards.
+Regulated advisers must ensure that their use of any technology tool is consistent with the Code of Standards (carried forward from the OISC and continuing under the IAA) and, for solicitors, the SRA Standards and Regulations.
 Key points relevant to DocsCheck:

-All DocsCheck outputs — including AI document scores, refusal risk indicators, and AI-drafted letters — must be reviewed and verified by the responsible registered adviser before reliance.
-The adviser remains responsible for the accuracy and quality of all work submitted in their name.
+All DocsCheck outputs — including AI document scores, risk indicators, and AI-drafted letters — must be reviewed and verified by the responsible registered adviser before reliance.
+AI can flag a likely gap, but it does not exercise professional judgement and can be wrong; the adviser remains responsible for the accuracy and quality of all work submitted in their name.

 DocsCheck's client-facing questionnaires and messaging features are tools to assist you in communicating with clients — they do not provide advice to clients.
 All client-facing content sent through DocsCheck remains under your control and responsibility.